servidge/snowflakes/README.md

 * telegrampic2_uid.sh - Send picture via telegram messages to one or several USERID from Bot.
 Input file via first command line argument and comment via the following arguments
 * telegramdnldpic.sh - Download pictures in the best resolution that was sent to the bot.
 * wifi-check.sh - Check Wifi and IP (v4) Connection and restart if necessary to compensate the worse Pi Performance with (my) far away wifi
+### vbScript
 * securecrt/RiOS-reset-connection.vbs - SecureCRT vbScript for connection reset without service restart on Riverbed Steelheads
-* securecrt/RiOS-reset-connection-input.txt - Inputfile with sample Connections
+* securecrt/RiOS-reset-connection-input.txt - Inputfile with Sample Connections
+* securecrt/CSV-Config.vbs - SecureCRT vbScript for mass configuration from CSV inputfile.
+* securecrt/CSV-Config-input.txt - Inputfile with Sample Entries

 # Kleinkram
 Kleinkram, nützliches, brauchbares, zur einmalbenutzung in bash, perl, vbs, was auch immer das Problem löst.